angeris/IoTPowerStrip/README.md

 Provides the API and a sample server.

 ## Contributors
-This project is currently being developed by Guillermo Angeris, Dan Yu, and Christopher Mehdi Elamri.
+This project is currently being developed by Guillermo Andres Angeris, Dan Yu, and Christopher Mehdi Elamri.